G7 commitment unlikely to sway risk-averse investors

 While the consensus view among many institutions has been that the major economies are going through a soft patch and growth should return in coming months, the extent of the slowdown has forced a rethink.

-The Organisation for Economic Cooperation and Development said during the past week that growth in the G7 would average 1.6 percent on an annualised basis in the third quarter before slowing to 0.2 percent in the final three months of 2011.
+The Organization for Economic Cooperation and Development said during the past week that growth in the G7 would average 1.6 percent on an annualized basis in the third quarter before slowing to 0.2 percent in the final three months of 2011.

 Investment bank Credit Suisse raised the probability of a mild global recession to 25 percent from 20 percent.